cowie/simpleSDOHeroku/README.md

 (HC)
 * Open up your Heroku Connect dashboard, and wait 10 seconds for the poll.
 * Show Helen Highrisk's cases - You've now got a new one about the Influenza Outbreak.
+At this point, wire it to whatever workflows you'd like.